hphelion/documentation/commercial/GA1/commercial.troubleshooting.md

     The system should now boot normally.

-* If the overcloud controller is rebooted (due to a power issue, hardware upgrade, and so forth), OpenStack compute tools such as `nova-list` might report that the VMs are in an ERROR state, rendering the overcloud unusable.
+* If the overcloud controller is rebooted (due to a power issue, hardware upgrade, or similar event), OpenStack compute tools such as `nova-list` might report that the VMs are in an ERROR state, rendering the overcloud unusable.
 To restore the overcloud to an operational state, follow the steps below:

-  1. A user `root` on the overcloud controller must:
+  1. As user `root` on the overcloud controller you must:

         A. Run the `os-refresh-config` scripts: